Rama2043/react-todo-list-app/README.md

 # react-todo-list-app
 This is a simple To-Do list app made using React and Vite.
-There is no backend or a database involved.
+There is no backend or a database involved.Using this to-do list app, we can add tasks, delete them and move tasks up and down.

 ![image](https://github.com/Rama2043/react-todo-list-app/assets/123226563/0d09a648-de22-4905-9b70-39635af797eb)